Advertisement

 And what about those mineral springs?
 The site where that farmer uncovered the alkaline waters is now the Omni La Costa Resort and Spa.
 The Spanish Colonial–style getaway sits on 400 rolling acres outfitted with 17 tennis courts, eight separate pools, a stunning spa, and two legendary golf courses.
 A few miles away, the Park Hyatt Aviara has its own golf course (designed by Arnold Palmer) plus a huge spa, fine dining, and a kids’ club.
 For a back-to-nature getaway, stay at South Carlsbad State Beach Campgrounds: Tucked among the bluffs, the seaside campsites offer ocean and sunset views.

-It’s not all relaxation and culinary pleasures though—this city holds a special place in the hearts of serious runners.
+It’s not all relaxation, nature, and culinary pleasures though—this city holds a special place in the hearts of serious runners.
 The oceanfront Carlsbad 5000, held at the end of March, is a flat-and-fast all-day event that can include everyone from toddlers to Olympians.
 January’s Carlsbad Marathon and Half-Marathon are equally popular, thanks to a breezy course and ocean views.

 Featured Carlsbad